austinkregel/Vultr-Contributions/Installing Barnyard2.md

 As long as the count is more than 0 everything worked properly!

+However, if the count IS 0, you're probably either pinging your system from a system that matches a whitelisted ip.
+If that is the case, try pinging your system from out side your network and to make sure that is exposed to the outside world.

 **Congratulations, you now have a way to read and keep track of your detected intrusions.**